 Most teams run agile wrong.
 They use it as a task list, not a discipline.
 The real outcome is a team that can move fast and be held to account.
 Two-week sprints.
 Real retrospectives.
 Blockers surfaced early.
 That's the soundtrack.

 Most organisations buy tools before they've designed the process and then wonder why adoption is poor.
-Technology should serve process.
-Too big a stack is a symptom easy to fix with discipline.
+Technology should serve strategy.
+Too big a stack is a symptom, and it's easier to fix with discipline than with software.

-80–95% of people at an event will never talk to your sales team at your stand.
-Designing the stand purely for lead capture ignores the majority of the room - your future pipeline.
-The brand impression you can make on this audience is usually more valuable than the badge scan.
+80–95% of people at an event will never talk to your sales team.
+Designing the stand purely for lead capture ignores the majority of the room, your future pipeline.
+The brand impression you make on the passive audience is usually more valuable than the badge scan.

 Our content is founded on one guiding principle: where business, people, and technology meet.
 We deliver relevant insights and practical actions, just what you need, nothing unnecessary.
 Designed for busy individuals.